Compassion. Experience. Results.

-Understanding Child Custody And Visitation In Tennessee
+Understanding Child Custody And Visitation In Knoxville Tennessee

 While parents are free to create their own reasonable child custody agreement, the court will likely have to establish a custody arrangement for them if they are unable to do so.
 When making child custody determinations, Tennessee courts will likely consider several factors, including: